Moira Kelly

-Moira Kelly (born March 6, 1968) is an American actress.
-She is known for portraying Kate Moseley in the 1992 film The Cutting Edge as well as single mother Karen Roe on the teen drama One Tree Hill.
-She is also known for playing the role of Donna Hayward in Twin Peaks: Fire Walk with Me, replacing Lara Flynn Boyle in the prequel to the 1990 TV series Twin Peaks.
+Moira Kelly (born March 6, 1968) is an American actress known for portraying Kate Moseley in the 1992 film The Cutting Edge as well as single mother Karen Roe on the teen drama One Tree Hill.
+She portrayed Courtney in the 1994 film, “With Honors,” She is also known for playing Donna Hayward in Twin Peaks: Fire Walk with Me, replacing Lara Flynn Boyle in the prequel to the 1990 TV series Twin Peaks.
 Other roles include Dorothy Day in Entertaining Angels: The Dorothy Day Story, White House media consultant Mandy Hampton in the first season of The West Wing, and the voice of Simba's love interest Nala in The Lion King and its direct-to-video sequels The Lion King II: Simba's Pride and The Lion King 1½.
 She also played Hetty Kelly and Oona O'Neill in Chaplin.

-Early life
+Early life and education

 Moira Kelly was born in Queens, New York, on March 6, 1968.
 She is the daughter of a trained concert violinist, Peter, and a nurse, Anne, who are Irish immigrants.
-Kelly is the third of six children and was raised in Ronkonkoma, New York.
-She was brought up as a Catholic.
+Kelly is the third of six children and was raised in Ronkonkoma, New York as a Catholic.
 Kelly attended Connetquot Senior High School in Bohemia, Long Island, graduating in the class of 1986.
 Later, she attended Marymount Manhattan College.

 In her youth, Kelly was cast in a small role in her high school's 1984 production of Annie.
 Due to illness, the girl playing Miss Hannigan was replaced, causing a series of cast changes leading to her choice of career.
 A devout Catholic, Kelly had to decide between acting and her childhood ambition of becoming a nun.